Mackenzie is an avid writer who enjoys fan culture and the interesting topics surrounding classic literature and the analyzation of books.

 A prophet, Barzai the Wise, attempts to climb the mountain of HathegKla to see the faces of the gods.
 He goes with his apprentice.
 They reach the peak, and Barzai is met with an unfortunate discovery.

 - "The Rats in the Walls" by H. P. Lovecraft

-A man moves to his family house after the death of his son.
-He falls into madness along the story.
-Not to the surprise of the people in the town who had warned of the horrors connected to the estate.
+A man moves to his family house after the death of his son and falls into madness.
+This is not a surprise to the people in the town who had warned of the horrors connected to the estate.